 “I wasn't looking for a career change.
 I was looking for an improv class.”

 A client had sent me a LinkedIn profile for a woman in San Francisco who ran an improv group.
 I read it the way you read something you're half hoping won't matter.
-But then I stopped.
+Then I stopped.
 Read it again.
-She had spent 15 years in healthcare, the kind of career where the path forward is always visible….but then she just left.
+She had spent 15 years in healthcare, the linear career track where the path forward is always visible….but then she just left.
 She became an executive coach.

 I felt something shift in my chest.
 How had she done that?